IBE160/SG-Lotte/proposal.md

 **Assumptions:**
 - AI-assisted development increases productivity by 40–50% for standard coding tasks.
 - Supabase and PostgreSQL can handle the expected workload (100 concurrent users).
-- OpenAI’s API remains available and stable during the project.
+- The Pydantic AI framework with Gemini 2.5 remains available and stable during the project.
 - Users are willing to adopt an AI-driven fitness and meal planning solution.
 - The 5-week BMAD timeline is sufficient for delivering a complete MVP with core functionality.